 After the entrance conference, the Monitored Entity may offer, or the monitoring team may request, an overview of the monitored program(s).
-This will help the monitoring team with becoming familiar with the program design, implementation, progress, and areas for improvement.
+This will help the monitoring team with becoming become familiar with the program design, implementation, progress, and areas for improvement.

 Thereafter, the monitoring team should receive access to all documents requested in the Notification Letter and the sample of files selected for review.
 The monitoring team will use the Monitoring Checklists identified in the Notification Letter to perform the document and file review.
-The monitoring team throughout the Monitoring Event will complete the checklists, including their notes related to file review and key personnel interviews.
+Throughout the Monitoring Event, the monitoring team throughout the Monitoring Event will complete the checklists, including their notes related to file review and key personnel interviews.